 “In theory, yes, our homes should be able to be disassembled and recycled but we haven’t been building long enough to put that into practice.
 Our homes are built to last a hundred years but that doesn’t mean we shouldn’t know what to do with them after a hundred years.
 It’s something we need to be better at.”

-In June, 2016, Karoleena Inc. was acquired by Calgary-based Horizon North Inc. whose expertise is in temporary work force housing.
+In June, 2016, Karoleena Inc. was acquired by Calgary-based Horizon North Inc. whose expertise is in temporary workforce housing.
 Mr. Goodjohn says the partnership means a move into the middle ground of architecturally striking, multiunit developments like condo buildings and hotels.

 Repurposing is also now high on their agenda and he believes it offers huge potential in reducing landfill waste; without the cost and labour of recycling.

-“Repurposing is new to us but Horizon North are experts in relocating entire communities of work force accommodation.
+“Repurposing is new to us but Horizon North are experts in relocating entire communities of workforce accommodation.
 By combining that expertise with our knowledge of how to make modular buildings architecturally beautiful; we hope to do some exciting things,” he says.

 “In the future I see whole hotels and condo developments being relocated, reconfigured and repurposed fifty to sixty years into their lifespan.
 And not just the modules but the interior components too,” he continues.